Skip to content

 • plan what to film and write scripts

-• make short films with a video camera or mobile phone
+• create content in a studio or at home with a camera or mobile phone

 • use software to edit your videos and add text or special effects